datacamp/authoring/docs/courses/exercises/normal-exercises/instructions.md

 ### What if there are several ways to solve an exercise?

 If the learning objective of the exercise is to teach the use of a particular function or bit of code, your instructions should ask the student to use that.
-In general however, you should be too prescriptive about how the student solves the task.
+In general however, you should not be too prescriptive about how the student solves the task.
 This is particularly true in courses targeting more [advanced students](courses/design/personas.html#advanced-alex).

 ## Good ideas